ansible-collections/cisco.ios/docs/cisco.ios.ios_prefix_lists_module.rst

                 </td>
                 <td>
                         <div>The state the configuration should be left in</div>
+                        <div>The states <em>merged</em> is the default state which merges the want and have config, but for Prefix-List module as the IOS platform doesn&#x27;t allow update of Prefix-List over an pre-existing Prefix-List, same way Prefix-Lists resource module will error out for respective scenario and only addition of new Prefix-List over new sequence will be allowed with merge state.</div>
                         <div>The states <em>rendered</em>, <em>gathered</em> and <em>parsed</em> does not perform any change on the device.</div>
                         <div>The state <em>rendered</em> will transform the configuration in <code>config</code> option to platform specific CLI commands which will be returned in the <em>rendered</em> key within the result.
 For state <em>rendered</em> active connection to remote host is not required.</div>
                         <div>The state <em>gathered</em> will fetch the running configuration from device and transform it into structured data in the format as per the resource module argspec and the value is returned in the <em>gathered</em> key within the result.</div>